metaborg/spoofax-releng/README.md

 If you are developing a project that is included in Spoofax it is recommended to set up Eclipse for Spoofax development to test changes to the project.

+**Install Eclipse**

-**Install Eclipse.** First, [download and install Eclipse](http://www.eclipse.org/downloads/packages/eclipse-standard-44/lunar).
+First, [download and install Eclipse](http://www.eclipse.org/downloads/packages/eclipse-standard-44/lunar).
 Make sure that you are running Java 7 or higher.

-TODO: set common Eclipse options
+There are many preferences in Eclipse that should be on by default, but are not for some reason.
+Go to the Eclipse preferences and enable these options:

+* General
+	* Keep next/previous editor, view and perspectives dialog open
+* General -> Startup and Shutdown
+	* Refresh workspace on startup
+* General -> Workspace
+	* Refresh using native hooks or polling

+**Install m2eclipse plugin**

-**Install m2eclipse plugin.** Install the m2eclipse plugin into Eclipse from the following update site: <http://download.eclipse.org/technology/m2e/releases>. m2e runs Maven inside Eclipse.
+The m2eclipse plugin runs Maven inside Eclipse.
+It is required when working on Java components of Spoofax, because Maven manages the dependencies between projects and on third party libraries.
+If you will never work on Java components of Spoofax, you can skip installing this plugin.
+Install the m2eclipse plugin into Eclipse from the following update site: <http://download.eclipse.org/technology/m2e/releases>.

+After installing the plugin into Eclipse and restarting, go into the Eclipse preferences and click on the `Maven` item.
+Disable the following checkboxes:

+* Do not automatically update dependencies from remote repositories

+Enable the following checkboxes:

+* Download Artifact Sources
+* Download Artifact JavaDoc

-After installing the plugin into Eclipse and restarting, go into the Eclipse preferences and click on the Maven item.
-TODO: checkboxes on first screen.
-Click on the `Discovery` item and click on `Open Catalog`, a new window will appear where connectors can be installed.
-Install the following connectors (TODO: use proper names):
+Now click on the `Discovery` item and click on `Open Catalog`, a new window will appear where connectors can be installed.
+Check the following connectors and press Finish:

+* buildhelper
-* Tycho
+* Tycho Configurator
-* Build helper
+* m2e-jdt-compiler
-* JDT compiler updates
+* m2e-egit

-TODO: other options?
+Four Eclipse plugins will be installed which hook Maven plugins into Eclipse.
+Finish the installation and restart Eclipse.
+Maven will now run inside Eclipse on projects with the Maven nature.
+It will automatically resolve dependencies to projects in the workspace and download third party dependencies.

+**Setting up for Spoofax development**

 There are two ways to set up Eclipse for Spoofax development: